GoogleCloudPlatform/community/using-ha-vpn-with-fortigate/index.md

 Follow the procedure in this section to configure dynamic routing for traffic through the VPN tunnel or tunnels using the BGP routing protocol.

-With below configuration BGP peering will be enabled and all "connected" routes will be advertised to the peer.
+With the configuration below, BGP peering will be enabled and all "connected" routes will be advertised to the peer.
 Change redistribution of routes based on your envrionment.